kwdunaway/WGBS_Tools/README.md

 #### <a name="bam2pm"> bam2pm </a>

-Converts a bam file that was created from BS Seeker2 to a folder of percent methylation bed files (one for each chromosome).
+Converts a bam file that was created from BS-Seeker2 to a folder of percent methylation bed files (one for each chromosome).

 #### <a name="sumlogs"> sumlogs </a>

-Summarizes BS Seeker2 logs.
-This is useful to parse out the most useful information within the very long BS Seeker2 log file.
+Summarizes BS-Seeker2 logs.
+This is useful to parse out the most useful information within the very long BS-Seeker2 log file.

 ### <a name="pmbedcommands"> Use Percent Methylation BED files </a>